The 8 best solar battery chargers for your car, phone, boat, RV, and more!

 When backpacking, you’re carrying everything right on your back for days at a time.
 Shaving weight from your pack means you can travel faster, longer, and with less fear of tiring out or injury.

 Of course, a solar charger is just one more thing to bring, but thankfully Renogy’s E.FLEX solar charger is perfectly designed for backpacking trips.
-First off, it’s just 0.08” thick and 10” x 6” in diameter, so it’s easy to fold flat in your pack or clip to the outside of your backpack while hiking.
+First off, it’s only 0.08” thick and 9” x 6” when folded, so it’s easy to throw it in your pack or clip to the outside of your backpack while hiking.

-Second, it’s incredibly lightweight at just 11.2 ounces – one of the lightest solar chargers, if not the lightest, on the market.
+Second, it’s incredibly lightweight at just 0.7lb – one of the lightest solar chargers, if not the lightest, on the market.

 It comes with 4 suction cups and 2 small carabiners so you can attach it to the car windshield on the way to the trailhead or to your backpack or tent while in the backcountry.

 However, don’t let that turn you off to this awesome little solar charger.
 Renogy makes excellent solar-related products and their gear always enjoys top-notch reviews from customers.
 This small solar charger is no different.
-Most customers praise its charging abilities, simplicity, and light weight.
+Most customers praise its charging abilities, simplicity, and lightweight design.

-Renogy actually makes a few different models of the E.FLEX solar chargers:
+Renogy actually makes a few different models of the E.FLEX solar charger:

 - 10W Mono: About half the price of the 10W Plus, the 10W Mono is about 2 ounces heavier and almost 2x as thick (which, at 0.13 inches is still incredibly thin).
 Other than that, it’s got the same specs as the Plus (namely 5v/2A power output) at a much lower price.

-Bottom Line: Renogy’s E.FLEX line of ultra thin solar chargers are the best option available for backpackers.
-They’re cheap, reliable, and extremely light weight.
+Bottom Line: Renogy’s E.FLEX line of ultra-thin solar chargers are the best option available for backpackers.
+They’re cheap, reliable, and extremely lightweight.Learn More & Buy Now at Amazon

 Tips for Choosing the Right Solar Charger

 Solar battery chargers are pretty simple pieces of equipment.
-They’re just solar panels with some cords attached.
-Still though, there’s a few things you need to know if you’re in the market.
-Here’s a couple tips to help you find the right solar charger for you.
+That being said, there are a few things you need to know if you’re in the market for a new solar charger.
+Here are a couple of tips to help you find the right solar charger for you.

-If you’re looking for a solar charger for your 12 volt battery (in other words, for your car, boat, or RV), you’ll want your charger to include, at least, a blocking diode (see above), and the correct cords for your application (alligator clips for short term use, battery terminal rings for long-term storage, cigarette adaptors if you want to charge in the car, etc.)
+If you’re looking for a solar charger for your 12v battery (like the one in your car, boat, or RV), you’ll want your charger to include a blocking diode and the correct cords for your application.
+You’ll want alligator clips for short-term use, battery terminal rings for long-term storage, cigarette adapters if you want to charge in the car.

 On top of that, you’ll want to ensure the panel can be installed in the manner you’d like.
 Does it have mounting holes in each corner?
 Can it be glued down or not?
-These questions are easily answered by reading the description and customer reviews, or even asking a question to the extremely-helpful Amazon community.
+These questions are easily answered by reading the description and customer reviews or even asking the extremely-helpful Amazon community.

-If you want to charge your 5 volt gadgets (smartphones and tablets), you’ll need to ensure the charger has enough ports for your needs (usually 1 or 2 USB ports) as well as the right type – USB, USB-C, etc.
+If you want to charge your 5v gadgets (smartphones and tablets), you’ll need to ensure the charger has enough ports for your needs as well as the right type – USB, USB-C, etc.

 Also, how about mounting?
 Does it have holes in each corner?
 Does it come with carabiners or suction cups to clip or stick to different surfaces?
 Take a second to read the description and reviews to see exactly what features come with the charger.

-Solar battery chargers really aren’t expensive at all, typically falling between $20 and $60, depending on the size of the solar panel and the features included.
-The higher end models can come in at $100+ and tacking on a battery pack can add even more.
+Solar battery chargers aren’t particularly expensive, typically between $20 to $60, depending on the size of the solar panel and the included features.
+The higher-end models can come in at $100+ and tacking on a battery pack can add even more.

-If you’re looking at solar chargers for your vehicles or boat, you’ll find that solar chargers are a bit more expensive than a typical battery charger that you plug into your wall.
-However, the benefits of a solar charger, their portability and versatility, far outweigh the slight cost increase.
+If you’re looking at solar chargers for your vehicle or boat, you’ll find that solar chargers are a bit more expensive than a typical battery charger that you plug into your wall.
+However, the benefits of a solar charger, mainly its portability and versatility, far outweigh the slight cost increase.

 Charge Controllers and Diodes

-If you’re looking at solar chargers for cars or boats (or any other 12 volt application), you’ll probably see a lot of discussion around blocking diodes and charge controllers and whether this or that particular product needs one.
+If you’re looking at solar chargers for a 12v battery, you’ll probably see a lot of discussion around blocking diodes and charge controllers and whether this or that particular product needs one.
 But what the heck are they?
 And are they even important?

 Blocking Diodes – You Need Em!

 Most of the better solar chargers include a blocking diode integrated into the solar panel.
-The diode allows electricity to flow towards the battery, but blocks electricity following in the opposite direction.
-Without a blocking diode, your battery can actually send electricity back to the solar panel at night, when the panel isn’t producing electricity.
+The diode allows electricity to flow towards the battery, but blocks electricity from flowing in the opposite direction.
+Without a blocking diode, your battery can send electricity back to the solar panel at night, when the panel isn’t producing electricity.

 If your solar charger doesn’t have a blocking diode, you’ll need to disconnect the charger from your battery each night.
-With a blocking diode, you don’t have to worry about this unnecessary waste.
+With a blocking diode, you don’t have to worry about this power leaching.

 Unless the manufacturer specifically notes that blocking diodes aren’t necessary (like DuraVolt above), make sure your solar battery charger includes one!